 ** In some of the racing levels, there is a glitch that allows one of your opponents to get a free lap as soon as the race starts.
 This glitch never benefits you, and it usually occurs during the NintendoHard Relic Challenges, making them all the more aggravating.

-** Invoked in the gem challenges; you need more points than they do to win, and in most of the crystal challenges, which generally employ a handicap against you.
+** Invoked in the gem challenges wherein you need more points than they do to win, and in most of the crystal challenges, which generally employ a handicap against you.

 * CosmeticAward: Platinum relics are only good for increasing your completion rate and proving your supreme skill against computer opponents in that game.

 * CrateExpectations: Naturally, for a Crash game.
 One set of games revolves around throwing and kicking crates at each other.